 6. UNIT COMMANDER RESPONSIBILITY.
 Commanders will ensure their personnel are briefed on the prohibitions and requirements of this order.
 Commanders will further ensure dissemination of host nation restrictions as they are published.
 Commanders, not below the Company, Battery or Detachment level (and equivalent grade civilian supervisory leave approval authorities) will approve leaves, passes, or other unofficial travel in accordance with "USAREUR Procedures for Unofficial Travel During COVID- 19."

 7. EXCEPTION AUTHORITY.
-Commanders in the rank of Lieutenant Colonel and above may grant written exceptions to this policy, except paragraph 2.B., on a case-by-case basis.
-If an Individual is unable to identify a Commander in the grade of Lieutenant Colonel or above, they are required to submit any request for an exception to this policy to the Deputy Garrison Commander, USAG Wiesbaden for approval or denial by the Garrison Commander, USAG Wiesbaden.
+Commanders in the rank of Lieutenant Colonel and above may grant written exceptions to this policy on a case-by-case basis.
+If an individual is unable to identify a Commander in the grade of Lieutenant Colonel or above, they are required to submit any request for an exception to this policy to the Deputy Garrison Commander, USAG Wiesbaden for approval or denial by the Garrison Commander, USAG Wiesbaden.
 Exception authority for ROM requirements and unofficial travel to locations classified as restricted due to COVID-19 by DoD, USEUCOM, USAREUR, or other government agency is the first GO/SES in the chain of command or supervision unless withheld to a higher approval authority.

 8. FURTHER RESTRICTIONS.
 Unit Commanders have the authority to institute further restrictions in keeping with paragraph 1, 'Statement of Military Purpose and Necessity" of this General Order.
 Any further restrictions shall be submitted to the Garrison Legal Advisor, Military and Civil Law Division USAREUR Office of the Judge Advocate for legal review prior to implementation.

 Major General, USA